-Stuart Forster looks inside Revolucion de Cuba in Newcastle.
+Stuart Forster looks inside Revolucion de Cuba in Newcastle upon Tyne.

-Disclosure: Stuart Forster, the author of this article, was invited to participate in a cocktail mixing class.
-Revolucion de Cuba did not review or approve this article.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Stuart Forster, the author of this article, was invited to participate in a cocktail mixing class at Revolucion de Cuba, which did not review or approve this article.
+Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Revolucion de Cuba in Newcastle

 Newcastle’s Revolucion de Cuba has bars on three levels, including a rooftop terrace.
 There’s also a patio area overlooking the Cloth Market.

 An acoustic guitarist was strumming Latin tunes when I entered the spacious ground floor bar.
 Revolucion de Cuba regularly hosts live music and salsa classes.
 I sipped a punchy strawberry daquiri while taking in the bar’s vibe.

 Cocktails served here do not come with straws as part of an environmentally conscious effort to minimise plastic waste.
 Drinks served at Revolucion de Cuba are, instead, accompanied by a wooden spatula, akin to a broad ice-lolly stick, for pushing back ice when sipping.